 Rich and deep red with a brooding dark core

 Great Barossa Cabernet varietals - Piercing red berry and black currant over dark chocolate, liquorice savory leather and cedar notes.
 Plenty of fragrant dark fruits.

 Vibrant cassis and savory strap liquorice.
 Rich mid palate with gentle warmth and fine elegant tannins.
 Great length with a slathering of rich lingering chocolate flavours coating the mouth

-2010 was an absolutely cracking vintage!
-The hallmark of this year is a brightness of fruit, intensity of flavour and firmness of tannin that is bloody fantastic.
-The fruit for the 2010 Georgie's Walk was 60% sourced from our 'House on the Hill' and 'Horse Paddock' Vineyards here in Stonewell and 40% from my brother Phil's Central Range Vineyard in Eden Valley.
-I hand made 13 small open ferments ranging in size from 550Kg to 750Kg.
-Each batch was hand plunged three times a day during ferment before being basket pressed after a total of 25-32 days on skins.
-The wine was filled with full lees to a mix of new and seasoned American oak with a sprinkle of seasoned French oak for 36 months maturation.
-In 2020, 384 bottles have been re-released of the the Cellar Release 2010 Georgie’s Walk Cabernet Sauvignon.
+In 2013, I handmade 10 small open ferments ranging in size from 470Kg to 770Kg.
+Each batch was hand plunged three times a day during ferment before being basket pressed after a total of 45-47 days on skins.
+The wine was then filled with full lees to a mix of new and seasoned American oak for 36 months maturation.
+In 2023, 600 bottles have been re-released of the Cellar Release 2013 Georgie’s Walk Cabernet Sauvignon.
 Team david Franz have as always finished the bottle with the hand printed love we would never let it leave home without.

 Enjoy and Cheers!